Pause to Celebrate YouDec 21, 2021

 And use this time of self-reflection to set yourself up for positive momentum for the new year and prepare for an amazing year ahead.

 Progress not perfection

 “Success is the progressive realization of a worthy ideal” explained Earl Nightingale.

-Once you've assessed the past year, then - if you haven't already - be sure you are clear about your goals for 2022.
+Once you've assessed the past year, then - if you haven't already - be sure you are clear about your goals for the new year.
 And don't wait until New Year's Eve!